We regulate the air, water, and hazardous waste activities at the WestRock pulp and paper mill in Tacoma.

 Steam limit project

-We invite you to comment on the Tacoma WestRock pulp and paper mill's proposed Power Boiler #6 steam limit project Notice of Construction (NOC) air quality order and State Environmental Policy Act (SEPA) Mitigated Determination of Nonsignificance (MDNS).
+The comment period ended Dec.
+28, 2018 for the Tacoma WestRock pulp and paper mill's proposed Power Boiler #6 steam limit project notice of construction (NOC) air quality order and State Environmental Policy Act (SEPA) mitigated determination of nonsignificance (MDNS).

-Read the comment period notice for more information on how to comment and when public events will take place.
+Read the comment period notice for more on the comment period and when public events will took place.

 The mill proposes to increase the use of its natural gas boiler, including the use of natural gas as fuel.
 The goal of the project is to give the mill the ability to use additional steam to generate electricity for sale.